Educational Materials

 This poster discusses the relationship between birds and bromeliads.
 Birds use bromeliads as a water source in the canopy; as hunting grounds; for nesting material, nesting sites, or nest cover; and for fruits and flowers.
 These bromeliads often grow in huge, dense populations, creating an entirely new layer of habitat in the forest canopies.
 With the loss of Florida’s bromeliads, especially the giant airplant, bird habitat is lost.

-30" x 36"; .pdf file, 866 KB.
+30" x 36"; PDF file.

 Citation: Cooper TM.
 2015.
 Birds and Bromeliads.
 University of Florida.